The Benefits of Rebranding Your Company

-One of the biggest benefits of rebranding is the potential impact to the bottom line.
-When we rebranded a very literal and plain sounding landscape company based in Florida, Wholesale Landscape Supply, into the more dynamic and imaginative Big Earth, their year over year sales increased by 200%.
-The owner attributed much of the increase to higher customer recall, retention and top of mind awareness.
+One of the biggest benefits of rebranding is the potential impact on the bottom line.
+When we rebranded a very literal and plain sounding landscape company based in Florida, Wholesale Landscape Supply, into the more dynamic and imaginative, Big Earth, their year over year sales increased by 200%.
+The owner attributed much of the increase to higher customer recall, retention, and top of mind awareness.
 Customers went so far as to ask for bumper stickers with the new company name.
 Big Earth made a big difference.
 That’s because higher recall leads to higher returns.

 Allow room for future growth